 Like many other nerve blocks, the celiac plexus block can be a very safe and effective treatment option provided the needles are placed correctly.
 Seventy percent of patients obtain excellent relief from it!

-If you or a loved one would like help with your abdominal pain and would like to consider a Celiac Plexus Block, contact Premier Pain Consultants today.
+If you or a loved one would like help with your abdominal pain and would like to consider a Celiac Plexus Block, contact Texas Pain Network today.
 The practice offers a Double Board Certified San Antonio pain management doctor accepting over 50 insurance plans at multiple locations.

 Call (210) 202-4030 for more information and scheduling!